bydeen/bydeen.github.io/_posts/2024-07-16-postgres-costs.md

 \text{startup\_cost} = \text{qpqual\_startup\_cost} + \text{tlist\_eval\_startup\_cost}
 $

-- `qpqual_cost`: CPU cost of evaluating the `WHERE` clause.
-- `tlist_eval_cost`: Cost of evaluating the target list expressions.
-The target list defines the result of the query.
-More details can be found [here](https://www.postgresql.org/docs/current/querytree.html).

 The CPU run cost is the cost of processing all tuples.
 It is calculated as:

 $ \small